 Tips on Planning a Great Route

-Before you decide on your route, its worth taking the following into consideration as to ensure a great trip you will need to.
+Before you decide on your route, its worth taking certain things into consideration to ensure you have a great trip.

 A trip that consists of beach stop to beach stop to beach stop will eventually get boring, even if youre a sand and sea fanatic.
 What will be most memorable, and keep you interested and stimulated is a good mix of regions and landscape.